Mary Lawrence (sculptor): Early life and education

+Career

 Following the end of the Exposition Lawrence served as an assistant to St Gaudens, helping him in the creation of the General John A. Logan monument that was bound for Grant Park in Chicago.
 Thereafter, she moved to Paris where she studied at the Académie Julian.
 There, in 1893, she met a young assistant to Frederick William Macmonnies, Francois ML Tonetti.
 They were married in 1900 in New York City.
 Saint Gaudens, when he heard about the wedding "broke down and wept" and bemoaned the loss of her artistic ability to a much less talented sculptor, saying that she would likely have "lots of festive children," but would produce no more significant art.
 Her first child, a son named Oliver, died at the age of thirteen days.

 Lawrence did produce a few more works after her marriage, such as two fountains she created with her husband for the Pan-American Exposition held in Buffalo, New York in 1901.
 In 1907, she contributed two statues, Venice and Spain - again in collaboration with her husband - to the parade of statues on the cornice of Cass Gilbert's US Customs House.

 Lawrence Tonetti was one of the founders of New York's Cosmopolitan Club.
 As a supporter of the arts, she helped form an artists' colony at her ancestral home of Sneden's Landing, New York, now called Palisades, New York.